 Forensic science may be the right career path for you if you're interested in law enforcement but prefer to work behind the scenes.
 If you've already earned a bachelor's in forensic science, a master's degree in forensic science may lead to more advanced, higher-paying positions.
 If your bachelor's degree is in some other subject, earning a forensic science master's degree may expand your knowledge and skill set while preparing you for science-based careers in criminal justice.

-For more information on the best online master's programs in a similar field, view our lists of graduate programs in criminal justice and legal studies.
+For more information on the best online master's programs in a similar field, view our list of graduate programs in criminal justice.

 Students interested in enrolling in a master’s in forensic science program must first complete a bachelor’s degree at an accredited college or university.
 The bachelor's degree does not necessarily have to be in forensic science or a related field, such as criminal justice.
 However, newly accepted master's students who have not studied forensic science may need to complete several prerequisite courses in natural sciences and criminology before starting on their graduate courses.